Senior Lecturer in Cognitive and Psychological Sciences

 Overview

-I am a cognitive neuroscientist with research interests in understanding the neural and cognitive substrates underlying perception, attention and memory.
-I am particularly interested in understanding the mechanisms of sensory feature binding and selective attention in the context of healthy and pathological aging.
-Recently, my research has focused on understanding the roles of the frontal control networks and the locus-coeruleus-noradrenergic (LC-NA) arousal system in mechanisms of risk and resilience to age-related cognitive and neural decline.
-I received my B.A. in psychology from the College of the Holy Cross in 1992, and my Ph.D. in experimental psychology with emphasis in visual psychophysics and perception from Brown University in 1998.
-I then completed my postdoctoral training in cognitive neuropsychology of Alzheimer's disease at Brown University.
+I am a cognitive neuroscientist whose research focuses on understanding the neural and cognitive mechanisms underlying perception, attention, and memory, with a particular emphasis on sensory feature binding and selective attention in the context of aging and Alzheimer’s disease.
+My recent work investigates the roles of frontal control networks and the locus-coeruleus-noradrenergic (LC-NA) arousal system in mechanisms of risk and resilience to age-related cognitive decline.
+Additionally, I explore early life factors and their contributions to cognitive reserve in aging populations.
+As an educator, I have developed and taught courses spanning introductory psychology, cognitive neuropsychology, and laboratory methods in eye-tracking and pupillometry, while mentoring undergraduate honors students, as well as graduate students and postdoctoral researchers.
+I received my A.B. in Psychology from the College of the Holy Cross, my Sc.M. and Ph.D. in Experimental Psychology from Brown University, and completed postdoctoral training in cognitive neuropsychology of Alzheimer’s disease at Brown.

 Brown Affiliations